Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bijou-entry.md

 **Name:** Koseki Bijou
 **Guild:** Cerulean Cup

-Bijou was unpredictable—_very_ unpredictable.
+Bijou was unpredictable, _very_ unpredictable.
 Which was saying something, considering the existing chaos caused by the other heroes.
 But Bijou’s unpredictability was on a completely different level.

-Just a few days in, she’d already managed to get herself a wife—Shiori—whom she loved dearly… only to dump her on the final day, leaving her with a child.
+Just a few days in, she’d already managed to get herself a wife—Shiori—whom she loved dearly... only to dump her on the final day, leaving her with a child.

 She also acquired a mother.
 Two, actually.
 And got involved in a polygamous relationship with three other women, all while wearing a wide colon-D smile on her face.
 A smile she often used to get what she wanted—after all, who could say no to that cute, pleading expression?

-She claimed to be of royalty—a princess, to be precise—because of the crown she wore.
+She claimed to be of royalty, a princess, because of the crown she wore.
 Whether she was truly royal was up for debate, considering she acted like a literal toddler: always up to mischief, constantly messing about.

 But when it came to commitment, Bijou didn’t mess around.
 Early on, she set her sights on a goal—not saving the world or anything trivial like that—but acquiring a hat.
 She dedicated entire days and nights, hoarding money, gambling her life away just to afford more gacha boxes.
 All because she saw someone else’s hat and got jealous.